Grief: The natural emotional response resulting from a significant loss – especially the death of a loved one.

-Everyone deals with grief differently.
-Some cry, laugh, busy themselves with work, vomit, or even feel nothing at all.
+Some people cry, laugh, busy themselves with work, vomit, or even feel nothing at all.
 Some recover quickly, others take a much longer time.
 Some people move through and around denial, anger, bargaining, depression, acceptance, then back to anger again.
 Grief is a natural healing process and there’s no right way to do it.

 For some people, grief can become too painful and grow into something totally different like depression or anxiety.
-Other times it may last far too long and take over a person’s life for years on end, this is called complicated grief.
+Other times it may last far too long and take over a person’s life for years on end, this is called prolonged or complicated grief.

 Bereavement and grief aren’t light-hearted topics.
-Bereavement refers to the process of recovering from the death of a loved one, and grief is a reaction for any form of loss.
+Bereavement refers to the process of recovering from the death of a loved one, and grief is a reaction to any form of loss.
 Both encompass a wide range of emotions such as fear, anger and deep, deep sadness.